 8. Accelerated Growth of the Circumference of the Head in Relation to its Starting Point

 A study conducted by Courchesne (2003) found that, in certain cases, children diagnosed with autism were born with small head circumferences, but within two years the circumference grew rapidly so that it reached larger dimensions of head circumference in comparison to typical development of children.
 This sign is not conclusive for autism.

 It is important to note that each of these symptoms may indicate other disorders not related to autism, and so other medical examinations to negate these possibilities may be advisable.
 Once this has been done and two of the above-mentioned symptoms persist over time, the possibility of a development disorder linked to autism should be more seriously investigated.

-In the meantime, the book, Transforming Autism, provides a detailed description of Guy (our CEO)'s journey taking care of his own autistic son following treatment at the Mifne Clinic when he was 2.
+We would also recommend checking out our book, Transforming Autism, which provides a detailed description of Guy (our CEO)'s journey taking care of his own autistic son whose autism was identified at age 1.
 It is written with the intention of being genuinely useful in terms of providing tangible principles and behaviours that families can practically use (and which would otherwise be unavailable) to give some level of support to their young children.